Kokan/ttaf/README.md

 ### ISODATA

 ISODATA is an improvement of k-means which doesn't require the user to give the correct number of clusters up front.
+The ISODATA uses heuristics for manipulating the current list of clusters.
+This current ISODATA implementation is based on the one described in Pattern Recognition Principles book [[6]](#6).
+It utilizes three cluster list manipulation:
+* Dropping small clusters
+* Merging close clusters
+* Split cluster

 Some parameters of ISODATA are the same as k-means:
 - errorLimit